gregnordin/anycubic_irradiance/exploratory/notes-exploratory_XPR_pixels_to_irradiance.md

 - Use code from `xpr_irradiance_visualizer.py` to display irradiance distribution.
 - Add irradiance threshold and fill factor widgets. **Seems to be kind of buggy.**
+    - Investigate.
+It's not clear if it's buggy or this is correct but not desired behavior.
+- Edit javascript to replace color with black/white for all on and all off buttons.